Best South Dakota Law School

 What Is The University Of South Dakota Law School?

 The University of South Dakota Knudson School of Law, established in 1901, is a prominent public law school in Vermillion, South Dakota.
 USD Law School, South Dakota’s only law school, holds a significant place in the state’s legal education landscape, producing many of the state’s attorneys and legal professionals.
 The law school has been a member of the Association of American Law Schools since 1907 and has been accredited by the American Bar Association since 1923.
 The best South Dakota law school offers a comprehensive curriculum and specializations in rural practice, Indian law, and environmental law.
-The University of South Dakota Law School ranks No. 127 (tie) out of 196 in Best Law Schools.
+For 2025, the University of South Dakota (Knudson) School of Law is ranked No. 127 (tie) out of 195 in Best Law Schools.
+In specialty areas, it is ranked No. 142 in Business/Corporate Law (tie) and No. 153 in Constitutional Law (tie).
+The school also holds rankings of No. 156 in International Law (tie) and No. 145 in Tax Law (tie).

 Why Choose University Of South Dakota Law School?